nareshmaharaj-consultant/aerospike-xdr-proxy-k8s/README.md

 aerocluster-dest-xdr-0-0   1/1     Running           0          24s
 ```

-## XDR-Proxy.
+## XDR-Proxy

-Next we set up the xdr-proxy.
+Next we set up the **_xdr-proxy_**.
 If we look back at the main title image above, you will notice that we are working from the RIGHT hand side to the LEFT hand side in that order.

 ### Configuration

-Go ahead and create the following **_xdr-proxy_** configuration file.
-Replace the seed address with a FQN DNS name for the destination database pod(s) you created earlier.
-If you have more than one seed address now is the time to add them to the yaml list.
+Create the following **_xdr-proxy_** configuration file.
+Replace the seeds address with a FQN DNS name for the destination database pod(s) you created earlier.
+Multiple seed addresses may be added (recommended in production).

 ```yaml
 cd ..